gimm-institute/home/source/members/index.md

-The membership in the Global Institute for Macroprudential Modeling is intended mainly for government departments, public policy institutions and regulatory autorities (such as central banks, financial stability boards, and treasuries), research and academic institutes and universities, and international organizations.
+The membership in the Global Institute for Macroprudential Modeling is intended mainly for government departments, public policy institutions and regulatory authorities (such as central banks, financial stability boards, and treasuries), research and academic institutes and universities, and international organizations.
 The membership fee derives from the World Bank income classification of your country, and is raised to cover the cost of running GIMM.